-I can make a pot of coffee and write a love letter without question and it’s something I enjoy doing.
+I can make a pot of coffee and write a love letter without question, which I enjoy doing.

 There was a point where I would leave little notes for Mrs. CBB when we would work opposite shifts.

-It meant a lot to her that I was thinking about her before I left for the day.
+It meant a lot to her that I thought about her before leaving for the day.

-Serve your love letter with his or her beverage of choice and enjoy each other’s company.
+Serve your love letter with their beverage of choice and enjoy each other’s company.

 Cook Dinner For Your Valentine

-Set the mood for your Valentine and cook a candlelight dinner that he/she will love.
+Set the mood for your Valentine’s and cook a candlelight dinner they will love.

-Booking reservations for Valentine’s Day dinner will cost you about a week’s worth of groceries or more.
+Booking Valentine’s Day dinner reservations will cost you about a week’s worth of groceries or more.

 Take A Night-Time Walk Together

-Depending on the time of day that you both are free you could take an afternoon hike or night-time walk together.
+Depending on the time of day you are free, you could take an afternoon hike or night-time walk together.

-One thing most couples fail to do is take time out for themselves or limit the amount of communication time.
+Most couples fail to take time out for themselves or limit the amount of communication time.

 This one act of spending time together with no phones or disturbances can refresh a relationship.

-Throughout the year Mrs. CBB and I go for a walk just about every night.
+Mrs. CBB and I go for a walk just about every night throughout the year.

-It may not be a long walk but it’s a time when we get to chat about our day and just life in general.
+It may not be a long walk, but it’s a time when we chat about our day and life in general.

-Although, these days we have a young boy in tow it still brings us closer.
+Although we have a young boy in tow, it brings us closer.

-She’s my everyday Valentine, and I love her.
+She’s me every day, Valentine, and I love her.

 Plan A GeoCaching Date